sentry-demos/empower/README.md

 ## Local Run with AI Suggestions

-1. Add your OPENAI_API_KEY= to flask .env (personal one ATM)
+1. Add your OPENAI_API_KEY= to local.env
-2. Start flask locally (./deploy.sh --env=local flask)
+2. Run next and flask (./deploy.sh --env=local next flask)
-3. Take note of where it's running (likey http://127.0.0.1:8080)
-4. Change NEXT_PUBLIC_FLASK_BACKEND to the url from Step 3
-5. Run the next server (npm run dev)
-6. Get suggestion should show.
-Clicking it will go next client -> next server -> flask
+3. Get suggestion button should show automatically

 On main page load, next will check with flask if it has the OPEN_API_KEY and conditionally show the get suggestion input.